nataliaheine/toxic_comments/README.md

 >
 > model_toxic_comments.pkl -- File with saved model
 >
-> streamlit.py -- File with code for the visualisation on Streamlit
+> home.py, info.py, analysis.py, model.py -- Files with code for the visualisation on Streamlit